 Essex has seen a gradual increase in ownership of plug-in EVs in recent years.
-Zero emission BEV ownership5 has increased from 4.500 vehicles in 2018 to 18.500 by the end of 2021.
-PHEV ownership5 has similarly increased from 4,000 to 16.000 vehicles in the same time period.
+Zero emission battery electric vehicle (BEV) ownership5 has increased from 1,085 vehicles in 2018 to 11,680 by mid 2023.
+Plug-in hybrid electric vehicles (PHEV) ownership has similarly increased from 1,295 to 8,925 vehicles in the same time period.
 Ownership is generally higher in the more urban areas of Chelmsford, Colchester and to the south of the county.